 9. Talk to Your Manager

 While it’s never ideal to bring interpersonal issues to your manager, sometimes it can’t be avoided.
-Again, you should try to work these problems out by talking with the person, but if they don’t listen or tell you that you don’t have the authority to tell them what to do, then go to that person in the office who does.
+Again, you should try to work these problems out by talking with the person, but if they are a bad boss and don’t listen, or tell you that you don’t have the authority to tell them what to do, then go to that person in the office who does.